Meghan seeks court ruling over ‘serious breach’ of privacy

 The duchess, 39, is suing Associated Newspapers for invasion of privacy and copyright infringement over five February 2019 articles in the Mail on Sunday and on the MailOnline website that published portions of a handwritten letter to her father, Thomas Markle, after her marriage to Britain’s Prince Harry in 2018.

-Associated Newspapers is contesting the claim, and the full trial is due to be held in the autumn at the High Court in London.
+Associated Newspapers is contesting the claim, and a full trial is due to be held in the autumn at the High Court, in what would be one of London’s highest-profile civil court showdowns for years.

 The duchess is seeking a summary judgment that would find in her favor and dismiss the newspaper’s defense case.
 Her lawyer Justin Rushbrooke argued that the publisher had “no real prospect” of winning the case.